pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/releasing/freezes/feature_freeze.rst

 Exceptions
 ==========

-Exceptions have to be approved by the release management group for all packages.
+Exceptions have to be approved by the release team for all packages.

 They can be approved if the merge:

     * contributes to high severity `tracker bugs`_,
-    * is warranted due to other exceptional circumstances, as judged by the release management group.
+    * is warranted due to other exceptional circumstances, as judged by the release team.

 Some cases about features: